google/gsocguides/pages/mentor/02-notes_for_first_year_organizations.md

 * Spread (don't spam) the word that your organization is participating in GSoC.

-GSoC contributors, mentors, and slots:
+GSoC contributors, mentors, and project slot requests:

 * GSoC contributors are not experienced project members and will take longer to write code than the core team.
 Plan accordingly.